Select Department

 STEP 3 | RECORDING THE VOCALS

-If using a freeware online vocal remover and audio track editor like Audacity, you are able to use the phase inversion trick or run the vocal remover plugin to perform a similar task.
+If you are using a freeware Internet-based vocal removing software and audio track editor like Audacity, you are able to use the phase inversion trick or run the vocal remover plugin to perform a similar task.
 This video explains the methodology very well.

-Begin by opening the audio file you wish to edit (File > Open) in your chosen vocal remover tool.
+Begin by opening the audio file you wish to edit (File > Open) in your chosen vocal extractor tool.

-Once loaded, play the music track; make sure you can identify the areas where vocals appear.
-It’s a good idea to have some familiarity with the track before proceeding (and, of course, with the vocal remover software of your choosing).
+Once loaded, play the track – make sure you can identify the areas where vocals appear.
+It’s a good idea to have some familiarity with the track before proceeding (and, of course, with the vocal removing software of your choosing).

 • Simple